wpeka/wplegalpages/readme.txt

 Generate a standard anti-spam policy.
 Required for businesses, applications or websites who allow users to send emails in bulk.

 = Age Verification Policy with Consent Popup = Generate an age verification policy with consent popup.
-Requried  for websites, blogs and ecommerce sites that provide adult content or sell products/services meant for adults.
+Required  for websites, blogs and ecommerce sites that provide adult content or sell products/services meant for adults.

 = Cookie Consent Notice =
 Display a standard cookie consent notice on your WordPress website.
 Use the [GDPR Cookie Consent](https://wordpress.org/plugins/gdpr-cookie-consent/) plugin to display a cookie consent notice according to GDPR standards.

 Learn more about [WPLegalPages Pro](http://bit.ly/32n3Qrq).

+== SUGGESTIONS ==
+We’re continuously improving.
+Contact us on our website to have your wishlist added to the plugin.

 == Installation ==